About this booklet

 Magnetic resonance imaging (MRI) – a type of scan which uses high-frequency radio waves to build up pictures of the inside of the body.
 It works by detecting water molecules in the body’s tissue.

-NSAIDs – non-steroidal anti-inflammatory drugs.
-A large family of drugs, prescribed for different kinds of arthritis, which reduce inflammation and control pain, swelling and stiffness.
+Non-steroidal anti-inflammatory drugs (NSAIDs) – a large family of drugs, prescribed for different kinds of arthritis, which reduce inflammation and control pain, swelling and stiffness.